1950s Bedside Lamps

 Base: 15,5 x 8,5 cm / 6.10 x 3.34”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Designer: To be appraised.

-> Other versions: Made in some variations and other model of glass.
-The glass was also used for many other lamps such as chandeliers and wall lamps.
+Other versions: Made in some variations and other models of glass.
+The glass was also made in complete white and clear glass.
+It was also used for many other lamps such as chandeliers and wall lamps.

-> When the takeover by Philips was announced in November 2006 Massive commercialized more than 10.000 lighting products under brand names such as Massive, TRIO and Lirio.
+When the takeover by Philips was announced in November 2006 Massive commercialized more than 10.000 lighting products under brand names such as Massive, TRIO and Lirio.
 The group had about 5.000 employees worldwide and was active in 70 countries.